twistlock/sample-code/helm/charts/README.md

 The Helm chart installs the Twistlock console only.

-Provided script install defender ds after console is up and runing and license installed
+Provided script installs Defender daemonset after console is up and runing and license has been installed.
+The httpsPort defaults to 8083 but it must match the httpsPort in twistlock-console/charts/console/values.json.

 	$ ./install_defender_ds.sh <8083>